WHAT ARE STEM CELLS?

 The human body, both tissue and bone are made of tiny cells that have developed to function in every area of the body.
 Hair cells do not serve the same purpose as kidney cells or blood cells.
 All of the cells that compose our bodies are fully developed.
 The stem cells, however, that are collected, are essentially “blank cells”.
 These blank cells have not developed into any particular type of cell therefore they are able to mimic or adapt to the cells in a particular area of the body.
 For example, if stem cells are introduced in the liver, they can mold into liver cells.
 This is the same for cartilage and tissue cells.

-WHAT ARE POTENTIAL STEM CELL THERAPY BENEFITS?
+WHAT ARE POTENTIAL REGENERATIVE MEDICINE BENEFITS?

 - Promotes and releases natural regenerative growth factors